 Mindfulness and The Addicted Brain - Exploring Brain Change

-In understanding how mindfulness works, it is important to know that many areas of the brain are engaged during the practice.
-More and more studies have demonstrated neural changes in the brain that happen as a result of practicing mindful meditation.
+In understanding how mindfulness works, it is important to know that many areas of the brain are engaged during practice.
+More and more studies have demonstrated neural changes in the brain that happen as a result of practising mindful meditation.

 Some of these changes can contribute towards the overall journey of experiencing a healthy recovery from addiction and maintaining sobriety